camel-tooling/vscode-camel-extension-pack/README.md

 ![Create project](./images/CreateProjectFromTopLevelCommand.gif)
 * [Language Support for Apache Camel](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-apache-camel).
 It provides help for textual edition of Camel files (Completion, Validation, Navigation) For instance, see completion with Camel XML dsl:
-![completion for xml dsl](./images/completion.gif)
+![completion for xml dsl](./images/completion.gif) [Tooling for Apache Camel K](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-camelk).
+It provides support for Apache Camel K, a lightweight integration platform, born on Kubernetes, with serverless superpowers.
 * [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 It provides a large set of tooling for Java applications.
 * [SpringBoot extension pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack) It provides a large set of tooling for SpringBoot applications.
 * [OpenShift Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-openshift-connector).
 It provides a large set of tooling to interact with an OpenShift instance.